 Graduating with a bachelor’s degree from the University of Pittsburgh’s School of Health Related Professions, Marjorie entered the field as a Head Start teacher, then went on to receive her master’s degree and doctorate in Human Development and Family Studies from Penn State, with a specialization in program design and evaluation as well as early childhood education.

-Kostelnik received a bachelor of science in child development from the University of Pittsburgh and began her career working with Head Start, before receiving her master's and doctoral degrees in Human Development and Family Studies from Pennsylvania State University.
-She was on faculty at Michigan State University for 22 years, serving as a professor and program supervisor of the Child Development Laboratories and then as chair of the Department of Family and Child Ecology.
-During this time, she worked with educators in 100+ programs inside and outside the United States designing developmentally appropriate curriculum, enhancing children’s school readiness and working with teachers to develop positive child guidance strategies.
+Kostelnik was on the faculty at Michigan State for 22 years, serving as a professor and program supervisor of the Child Development Laboratories and then as chair of the Department of Family and Child Ecology.
+During this time, she worked with educators in 100+ programs inside and outside the United States designing developmentally appropriate curriculum, helping to enhance children’s school readiness, and working with teachers and administrators to develop positive child guidance strategies.